Chester Gregory

-Chester Gregory, also known as CHΞSS (born December 10, 1972), is an American actor, singer and songwriter from Gary, Indiana.
+Chester Gregory, also known as C.H.E.S.S. (born December 10, 1972), is an American actor, singer, and songwriter from Gary, Indiana.
 His breakthrough came with his portrayal of Jackie Wilson in The Jackie Wilson Story, which led to his Broadway debut as Seaweed in Hairspray.
 Gregory's other credits include principal roles in Tarzan, Cry-Baby, Dreamgirls and Sister Act.
 Gregory produced and starred in a look into the life of Jackie Wilson in The Eve of Jackie.
 Gregory has received numerous awards including the Joseph Jefferson and NAACP Theatre Award.

 Aside from acting, Gregory worked on numerous albums and mixtapes before releasing In Search of High Love.

 He has been awarded the key to two cities: The key to his hometown the City of Gary, Indiana and the Key to the City of East Chicago, Indiana.

 He has also been awarded Honorary State Representative for the state of Indiana.

 Early life and education

-Chester Gregory was born in Gary, Indiana on December 10, 1978, to steel mill worker, Chester Gregory, Sr., and school teacher, Edith Gregory.
+Chester Gregory was born in Gary, Indiana on December 10, 1972, to steel mill worker, Chester Gregory, Sr., and school teacher, Edith Gregory.
 Growing up in the same hometown as Michael Jackson inspired Gregory to become an artist.

 After years of performing in local talent shows and workshops for young performers, Gregory auditioned for the Emerson School for Visual and Performing Arts.
 His first two attempts were unsuccessful, but he was accepted on his third by the time he reached high school.

 He progressed to Columbia College Chicago, where he majored in Musical Theatre.
 Shortly before graduating with a Bachelor of Fine Arts degree, Gregory earned the leading role as Jesus in Jesus Christ Superstar.
 The production was co-directed by David Cromer.

 After graduating, Gregory began teaching acting classes and directing several productions at East Chicago Central High School and Indiana University Northwest.